MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 - 🎯 [**Actions in Copilot Studio**](/microsoft-copilot-studio/copilot-plugins-overview?context=/microsoft-365-copilot/extensibility/context), which connects Microsoft 365 and the Power Platform environment.
 Actions include **Prompts**, **Flows**, and **Connectors**.
 If you prefer developing without much coding, these options are for you.

 > [!NOTE]
 > Currently, API plugins are only available as actions that works within declarative agents.
+They don't work as standalone plugin at this moment.

 > [!TIP]
 > If you've built message extensions for Teams before, you can immediately see the value of Copilot extensibility, but if you want to build the latest and greatest, try building API plugins and Graph Connectors!